 Enlightenment occurred at Standard Baking Co. on Commercial Street in Portland, where I was introduced to a rye I’d never met before.

 Why all the fuss about rye?
 Because it’s good for you, that’s why!
-It’s a nutrient rich whole grain that is low in saturated fat and a good source of dietary fiber.
+It’s a nutrient-rich whole grain that is low in saturated fat and a good source of dietary fiber.
 The unfortunate thing about rye is it often sits in the shadow of other whole grains, especially wheat.
 Someone told me that you have to acquire a taste for rye and that most people don’t even bother to give it a try.

 Would you bite if you were offered a taste of these three breads?
 I did and I learned something.
 Not just about flavor and texture, but also about their origins.
 Do you know where the bread you eat comes from?

-Jake Dyer, on the left in the pictue above, grew the rye in the bread I sampled.
+Jake Dyer, on the left in the picture above, grew the rye in the bread I sampled.
 He sold it to Amber Lambke on the far right, who milled it.
 She sold the rye flour to Alison Pray, who mixed it into the bread (and chocolate cookie) dough.

 What an amazing concept to know so much about the bag of flour you’re baking with — to be able to trace it all the way back to the plot of land where the seeds were planted and the rye harvested and then to the mill where it was ground into flour.
-There’s a term for it — identity preserved flour.
+There’s a term for it — identity-preserved flour.

 Jake, along with his wife and father-in-law, owns Benedicta Grain Co. in Benedicta, Maine (Aroostook County), where they grow acres of certified organic grains for seed and processing.
 They started growing barley for animal feed in 2008 and have been diversifying their crops every year since.
 “We grow barley, we’ve done oats, we’ve done spelt,” Jake explained.
 “Two years ago we planted our first rye crop.”

 Rye is a perfect grain to grow in Maine, where the weather can be harsh and the sunlight scarce.
 It’s also a good crop for organic farmers like Jake.
 “We really like the crop,” he says.
-“It’s a winter crop so our ground is covered for erosion over the winter time.
-Also, weeds are one of an organic grain grower’s number one enemies, and rye does a really good job of weed control.”
+“It’s a winter crop so our ground is covered for erosion over the wintertime.
+Also, weeds are one of an organic grain grower’s number one enemies and rye does a really good job of weed control.”

 Rye also holds a good place in crop rotation, which is also important to organic farmers.
 Rotating crops helps keep the soil fertile and free of disease.
 It also has a non-soil related benefit, Jake says — “It spreads the workload over the year.
-You put it in ground and basically, there’s not a lot to do.”
+You put it in the ground and basically, there’s not a lot to do.”